Evidence of Coulomb liquid phase in few-electron droplets: COUNTING STATISTICS AND CUMULANTS

 where $\langle f(n) \rangle = \sum_n p_n f(n)$ denotes averaging over the probabilities of the FCS.
 One can express moments through cumulants

 and vice versa

 where $B_{kj}$ are the partial Bell polynomials~\cite{comtetbook}.

 Two properties of regular (univariate) cumulants are noteworthy in the context of studying correlations between partitioning events, for an ensemble of $N$ particles.
 Firstly, that they are additive for independent variables.
 In our case, the number $n$ of particles detected at D1 can be written as the sum $n=\sum_{j=1}^{N}T_j$ of binary variables $T_j\in\{0,1\}$ coding the absence (0) or presence (1) of the particle $j$ in the detector D1 for a given realization of the partitioning experiment.
 If the variables $T_j$ are statistically independent ($p_n$ following a binomial distribution), then $\llangle n^k \rrangle_N=N \llangle n^k \rrangle_1$.
 Secondly, if $p_n$ follows Gaussian distribution, $\llangle n^k \rrangle=0$ if $k>2$.
-Note that this property is valid only for continuous $n$, so higher-order ($k>2$) non-zero cumulants serve as an indication of deviations from Gaussian behaviour but do not distinguish between the effects of discrete $n$ and correlations induced by interactions.
+Note that this property is valid only for continuous $n$, so higher-order ($k>2$) non-zero cumulants serve as an indication of deviations from Gaussian behaviour but do not distinguish between the effects of discrete $n$, finite $N$, or correlations induced by interactions.

-The univariate cumulants $\llangle n^k \rrangle$ discussed above are therefore not good indicators of interparticle correlations, as they remain nonzero even when the partitioning is independent.
+The univariate cumulants $\llangle n^k \rrangle$ discussed above are therefore not good indicators of inter-particle correlations, as they remain non-zero even when the partitioning is independent.
 Instead, we consider multivariate cumulants $\llangle T_{1}^{i_1} \dots T_{N}^{i_N} \rrangle$ defined with a generating function

 where $\mathbf{T}=(T_1, \dots, T_N)$ and $\mathbf{z}=(z_1, \dots, z_N)$.
 The sum $i_1+i_2+ \ldots +i_N=k$ counts the number of variables $T_j$ (including possible repetitions) involved in the cumulant and represents the order of the cumulant.
 For a given $k$, there is one multivariate cumulant for each $\{i_1,...,i_N\}$ leading to a large number of non-equivalent multivariate cumulants if the variables are not equivalent.